 If that sounds like you, commit to cleaning out five items a day.
-Knowing you only have to spend five to ten minutes a day tackling the mess can make the ever-daunting closet-cleanout process much more manageable.
-Plus, after a week goes by, you’ll have cleaned out 45 items - and your closet will be much, much lighter and brighter.
+Knowing you only have to spend five to 10 minutes a day tackling the mess can make the ever-daunting purging process much more manageable.
+Plus, after a week goes by, you’ll have cleaned out 45 items — and your closet will be much, much lighter and brighter.

-As you’re tackling your beast of a closet, section off items into three different piles - keep, donate and trash.
-The items you keep should be tried-and-true pieces you couldn’t live without, wear all the time and fit you perfectly.
+As you’re tackling your beast of a closet, section off items into three different piles.
+The items you keep should be tried-and-true pieces you couldn’t live without, wear all the time, and fit you perfectly.
 The donate pile should consist of items you may have once loved, but either don’t fit anymore or aren’t your style.
-A tip when donating: remember to give away items that are in decent shape.
-You should never donate clothes that are falling apart to charity.
+If you're unsure what to do with your gently worn bras, donate them to women in need.

-Lastly, your trash pile should be reserved only for those items so worn you can’t donate them (trashed shoes, ripped items, etc.).
+Lastly, your trash pile should be reserved only for those items so worn you can’t donate them (worn-out shoes, ripped items, etc.).

 3. Donate items you haven't worn in the past year.

-We know it can be hard to say goodbye, but as you’re donating items in your wardrobe, don’t skip past those pieces that you haven’t worn in at least a year.
-We all have those items that we’re holding onto in hopes that one day, they’ll come back into style and we’ll be able to rock them again - uber-tight, uber-fancy holiday dress, I’m looking at you.
+We know it can be hard to say goodbye, but as you’re donating items in your wardrobe, don’t skip past pieces you haven’t worn in a year.
+We all have those items that we’re holding onto in hopes that one day, they’ll come back into style and we’ll be able to rock them again.
 But if you haven’t worn an item in your closet in the past year, it’s time to add to that donate pile.